And because it tastes so good!

 Carbs are scary to people because of confusion between whole food carbohydrates and refined/processed carbohydrates.

-Avoid or minimize refined, processed carbohydrates (pastries, white pasta, candy, sugary treats), but eat in abundance the whole food carbohydrates that your body thrives on (fruits, vegetables, baked potatoes, whole grains-sprouted is best!, legumes, and even minimally processed whole grain bread and pasta – again sprouted is best and easier to digest).
+Avoid or minimize refined, processed carbohydrates (pastries, white pasta, candy, sugary treats), but eat in abundance the whole food carbohydrates that your body thrives on (fruits, vegetables, baked potatoes, whole grains, legumes, and even minimally processed whole grain bread and pasta).

 After eating, the complex carbs in starches are digested into simple sugars in the intestine, then absorbed into the blood stream and transported to trillions of cells in the body to provide clean burning energy.
 Whole food carbohydrates eaten in excess of the body’s needs can be stored (invisibly) as glycogen in the muscles and liver.
 The carbs consumed in excess of the 2-pound glycogen storage capacity are calories burned off as heat (dietary thermogenesis) or used in physical movements not associated with exercise.